Manuteaa/dbd_autoSkillCheck/README.md

 ### Training

 We use a standard cross entropy loss to train the model and monitor the training process using per-category accuracy score.

+I trained the model using my own computer, and using the AWS _g6.4xlarge_ EC2 instance (around x1.5 faster to train than on my computer).

 ### Inference